-- Belmont House, Montevideo (C 2/600-0430): A boutique hotel in Montevideo's peaceful Carrasco neighborhood, Belmont House offers its privileged guests intimacy and luxury close to the city and the beach.
-Small elegant spaces with carefully chosen antiques and wood furnishings give this the feeling of a private estate.
-See p.
-677. - Conrad Resort & Casino, Punta del Este (© 42/491-111): This resort dominates social life in Punta del Este.
+- Conrad Resort & Casino, Punta del Este (C 042/491-111): This resort dominates social life in Punta del Este.
 Luxurious rooms have terraces overlooking the two main beaches, and there's a wealth of outdoor activities from tennis and golf to horseback riding and watersports.
 See p.
-684. - Jungle Rudy Campamento, Canaima (@/fax 0286/962-2359 in Canaima, or 0212/693-0618 in Caracas; www.junglerudy.com): The accommodations here are decidedly rustic-no television, air-conditioning, or telephones.
+741. - Jungle Rudy Campamento, Canaima (@/fax 0286/962-2359 in Canaima, or 0212/693-0618 in Caracas; www. junglerudy.com): The accommodations here are decidedly simple-no television, air-conditioning, or telephones.
 However, the setting, on the banks of the Río Carrao above Ucaima Falls, is spectacular.
-If you can land no. 9, you'll be able to say you stayed in the same room as Prince Charles.
 See p.
-749.
+803.